Sharpening a lawn mower is a hassle?

 Regularly sharpening lawn mower blades is a great habit; it’s useful for maintaining a healthy lawn.

-- The end of your mowing time always looks at the grass if the grass has a clean and smooth edge that means your blades are sharp.
+- At the end of your mowing time always looks at the grass if the grass has a clean and smooth edge that means your blades are sharp.
 But if the grass edge is fried or torn, that means your blades probably dull and should be sharpened.

 - Balanced the blades regularly.

-- If you see any dents or crack on the blades, then please replace it.
+- If you see any dents or crack on the blades, then please replace them.

-All things are transparent, and now you know why sharpening a lawn mower blade is essential, what’s the benefit.
+All things are transparent, and now you know how to sharpen a lawn mower blade, and why it’s important?

-I hope you enjoyed my guide to sharpen the lawn mower blade.
-Now I want to know which tip from today’s guide do you want to try first and why you will try?
+Now I want to know which tip from today’s guide do you want to try first and why you will try it?